dshieble/dshieble.github.io/_posts/2018-11-10-category-solutions.md

 </script>

-I recently worked through Bartosz Milewski's free book "Category Theory for Programmers."
+I recently worked through Bartosz Milewski's excellent free book "Category Theory for Programmers."
 The book is available online [here](https://unglueit-files.s3.amazonaws.com/ebf/e90890f0a6ea420c9825657d6f3a851d.pdf) and [here](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).

-I had an awesome time reading the book and learning about Category Theory, and I figured I'd post my solutions to the book problems online to make it make it easier for other people to have a similar experience.
+I had an awesome time reading the book and learning about Category Theory, and I figured I'd post my solutions to the book problems online to make it easier for other people to have a similar experience.
 You can find my solutions below:

 # Section 1